Heavy tank: Design

 Heavy tanks feature very heavy armor and weapons relative to lighter tanks.
-Many heavy tanks shared components from lighter tanks.
-For example, the M103 heavy tank shared many components with lighter Patton tanks, including transmission and engine.
+Many heavy tanks shared components with lighter tanks.
+For example, the US M103 heavy tank shared many components with the lighter Patton tank, including transmission and engine.
 As a result, they tend to be either underpowered and comparatively slow, or have engine and drive train reliability issues.
 In case of an entirely new design development, which was the case with the German Tiger I, designs often became needlessly complex and costly, resulting in low production numbers.
 Although it is often assumed that heavy tanks suffered inferior mobility to medium tanks, this was not always the case, as many of the more sophisticated heavy tank designs featured advanced suspension and transmissions to counteract this drawback.
 As mentioned previously, heavy tanks are often extremely expensive and resource-intensive to produce and operate.
 The German Tiger I, for example, had similar speed and better terrain-handling characteristics when compared to its main competitor, the significantly lighter Panzer IV medium tank.
 However, low reliability and limited resources meant that just 1,347 were produced, compared to roughly 8,800 Pz.Kpfw.
 IV.